EV4EU/ov2xmp/README.md

 ## How to develop REST API endpoints for OCPP commands

-To implement a REST API endpoint for issuing an OCPP v1.6 command that is initiated by the CSMS (e.g., a Reset command), follow the steps bellow:
+To implement a REST API endpoint for issuing an OCPP 1.6 or 2.0.1 command that is initiated by the CSMS (e.g., a Reset command), follow the steps bellow:

-1. First, we have to define the function that implements the entire logic of the command, from scratch.
-In particular, inside `dashboard/management/commands/central_system_v16.py`, under the "ACTIONS INITIATED BY THE CSMS" comment header, create a function for the ChargePoint class, like this:
+1. First, we have to extend the ChargePoint class of the `ocpp` library, in order to define the entire logic of the new OCPP command.
+So, in `ov2xmp/chargepoint/ChargePoint16.py` or `ov2xmp/chargepoint/ChargePoint201.py`, under the "ACTIONS INITIATED BY THE CSMS" comment header, create a function for the overloaded ChargePoint class, like this:

     ```python
     # Reset